Sexual Wellness

 Behavioural Techniques to Stop Premature Ejaculation

-First-line treatments are behavioural and drug-free, retraining your body and mind.
-They are best used with the involvement of a partner and practice.
+First-line treatments are behavioural and drug-free, retraining both your body and your mind.
+They are best used with a partner and with practice.

-• Pause-Squeeze Technique: Squeeze the penis at the junction of the head-shaft when near ejaculation until the urge subsides (5-10 seconds).
+• Pause-Squeeze Technique: Squeeze the penis at the junction of the head and shaft when near ejaculation until the urge subsides (5-10 seconds).
 Repeat as needed.

 • Edging: Develop arousal gradually in either solo or partnered activity to gain more control over time.